iheanyi/bandcamp-dl/README.md

 # Copyright

-bandcamp-dl is released into the public domain by the copytright holders
+bandcamp-dl is released into the public domain by the copyright holders

 This README file was inspired by the [youtube-dl](https://github.com/rg3/youtube-dl/blob/master/README.md) docs and is likewise released into the public domain.